Kali-Hac/SimMC/README.md

   year      = {2022}
 }
 ```
+More awesome skeleton-based models are collected in our [Awesome-Skeleton-Based-Models](https://github.com/Kali-Hac/Awesome-Skeleton-Based-Models).
 ## License

 SimMC is released under the MIT License.
 Our models and codes must only be used for the purpose of research.